How Pacemakers Function

 In some patients, only one of these long, thin electrical wires, called leads, are implanted into one of the chambers of the heart.
-Most patients who receive pacemakers have two leads implanted, one going to the right atrium of the heart and one going to the right ventricle of the heart (this is shown in Figure 3).
+Most patients who receive pacemakers have two leads implanted, one going to the right atrium of the heart and one going to the right ventricle of the heart.

 The pacemaker and leads can be programmed in several complex ways to analyze the heartbeat and then determine if the pacemaker should electrically stimulate the heart to contract.